 - We will have a highly encouraged pitch office hours with the Comm Lab.

 On the day of the conference, we will have all speakers line up and present their pitches in order of abstract number.
 The audience will be viewing several 60-second pitches back-to-back, so be creative and make yours stand out!
 Pitches will be judged based on clarity, engagement, and originality for prizes.
 Some past winning pitches have also incorporated comedy.

 Tips for a Successful Pitch

 - Target a very broad audience.
-Practice your pitch for someone with some “distance” — outside of your research group, but within the field.
-If there’s anything they don’t understand, rework your pitch to make it more accessible.
-You can find trained experts with appropriate “distance” at the EECS Communication Lab, which is staffed by graduate students and postdocs from all across the department.
+Make your pitch accessible for someone with some “distance” — outside of your research group, but within the field.
+You can find trained experts with appropriate “distance” at the EECS Communication Lab.

 - The first and last sentences are golden opportunities that are usually wasted.
 Avoid starting by introducing yourself and reading the title of your entry; instead start strong by telling the audience about a problem they (should) care about.
 Avoid ending with “come to my poster # XX”; instead, end with a sentence that highlights the impact of your work.